milanofthe/pathsim/docs/source/examples/stick_slip.rst

         ]

 Next we need to define the two event managers for the state transitions of the system.
-They are of type `ZeroCrossing`:
+They are of type :class:`.ZeroCrossing`:

 .. code-block:: python